 In 2010 I moved to Manchester where I lived and studied for 4 years.
 I first gained a MusB(hons) undergraduate degree in Music with a 2:1 from the University of Manchester, specialising in composition and solo performance on trombone, as well as studying and thoroughly enjoying harmony & counterpoint, arrangement, musical analysis, and orchestral conducting.
 I then gained an MA with distinction from the University of Salford in Music, on the ‘Interactive Music and Advanced Studio Production’ pathway, predominantly researching the role of music technology in modern composition and production, in particular the application of interactive music programs such as Max/MSP.

 After graduating and leaving Manchester in 2014, I worked at Sherborne School in Dorset for a year as a music departmental assistant whilst on a choral scholarship at Sherborne Abbey, before moving to Bristol in late 2015 where I am now based.
-Since relocating, I have joined a couple of bands as a trombonist, am writing music for a new musical project with some local musicians, am continuing to compose and produce music on my own at home, as well as taking on ad hoc jobs such as arrangements for wedding quartets and music for mobile phone games.
+Since relocating, I have become part of several bands as either a trombonist, guitarist, keyboardist, or vocalist.
+I continue to compose, record, and produce music at home, either on my own or as part of other projects, as well as taking on ad hoc jobs such as arranging music for wedding quartets or composing for mobile phone games.